Sinhala script: Consonant conjuncts

 The glyph for śrī, which is composed of the letter ś with a ligature indicating the r below and the vowel ī marked above.

 Certain combinations of letters are written with ligatures.
-Some graphical conventions include a ර ra following a consonant represented by and inverted arch ◌්ර (rakāransaya), a ර r preceding a consonant by a loop above ර්◌ (rēpaya), and a ය, ya following a consonant as a half of a ya ්ය on the right (yansaya).
+Some graphical conventions include a ර ra following a consonant represented by an inverted arch ◌්ර (rakāransaya), a ර r preceding a consonant by a loop above ර්◌ (rēpaya), and a ය, ya following a consonant as a half of a ya ්ය on the right (yansaya).
 Some very frequent combinations can be written in one stroke, like ද්ධ, ddha, ක්ව, kwa or ක්ෂ, kś.

 Touching letters were used in ancient scriptures but are not used in modern Sinhala.
 Vowels may be attached to any of the ligatures formed, attaching to the rightmost part of the glyph except for vowels that use the kombuva, where the kombuva is written before the ligature or cluster and the remainder of the vowel, if any, is attached to the rightmost part.